 Callback – if there are any unanswered phone calls, Nectar Desk can automatically call your customers back.
 A missed call from a customer is registered in the system, which will later dial the customer’s number until the agent and the customer are successfully connected.

 Overflowed – this is a call that was received, but immediately transferred to another destination due to the queue’s exceeding the configured maximum queue size or the configured maximum wait time.
-The caller may leave you the voicemail message which you can later find in Call – Voicemail.
+The caller may leave you a voicemail message which you can later find in Call – Voicemail.

 Outbound Answered – this is an outbound call made by an agent.